martinlindhe/efyran/README.md

 /lootallcorpses             - tell peers to loot their corpse /usecorpsesummoner          - summon corpse in guild lobby

-/scribe                     - scribes all spells in inventory /campall                    - camp all peers to desktop /bindgroup                  - binds all group members using Bind Affinity
+/scribe <maxLevel>          - scribes all spells in inventory, or purchases all spells you miss from open merchant up to maxLevel
+/campall                    - camp all peers to desktop /bindgroup                  - binds all group members using Bind Affinity